Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 Most importantly, the product or service in development does not need to succeed to qualify for this incentive.

-Who Can Claim The R&D Tax Credit?
+Who Can Claim the Startup R&D Tax Credit?

-If you want to claim the R&D credit against your payroll taxes (and not income taxes)Aside from the product, a few other boxes need to be checked to qualify for the R&D credit.
+If you want to claim the R&D credit against your payroll taxes (and not income taxes) a few other boxes need to be checked to qualify for the R&D credit.
 Your business must:

 - have gross receipts of $5 million or less